 - Make sure that the Process transaction logs with this job option is selected to correctly handle transaction logs after the replication job is complete.
 In this case, if the replication job finishes successfully, Veeam Backup & Replication will truncate transaction logs so that they do not overflow storage space.
 If you use a third-party backup tool that maintains the consistency of transaction logs, select the Perform copy only option to prevent possible conflicts.

-A replication job can be scheduled or run manually.
+A replication job can be run manually, or scheduled to run periodically.
 To schedule a replication job:

 - At the Schedule step of the wizard, select the Run the job automatically check box.
 If you do not select this check box, the job will be saved and you will have to run it manually.

 - Select the schedule type: daily, monthly, periodically or continuously.
 You can also chain the jobs so that they run one after another.

 - Select the Retry failed VM processing check box.
 During the retry cycle, only VMs that have failed during the main replication cycle will be processed.